wp-plugins/coolclock/readme.txt

 See for more examples [moreskins.js](http://randomibis.com/coolclock/moreskins.js).

+= Can I share this fantastic skin I created? =

-If you make a nice skin and would like to share it then send it to simon dot baird at gmail dot com.
+If you make a nice skin and would like to share it, then send it to the script creator at simon dot baird at gmail dot com or paste the custom parameters into a new ticket (mark it as 'not a support question') on the Support tab.

+Thanks for sharing! :)

 == Known Issues ==